ecalio07/enron/environment/README.md

 This command will automatically download (pull) image ecalio07/ia369z:4.0 from Docker Hub, if image is not available locally.
 After that, it will copy all content from you local cloned project directory into the docker container (/home/ds/notebooks) and run image in the container.<br>
 **Example in MAC path: sudo docker run -p 8888:8888 -v /Users/marie/enron-paper:/home/ds/notebooks ecalio07/ia369z:4.0**
 4. Go to the browser and paste the following url: **http://localhost:8888**
-5. In jupyter(browser), access file inside folder deliver and following instructions.<br>
+5. In jupyter notebook, access most recent ipyng file inside /deliver folder , executing firstly %run cells for reduced datasets.<br>
 **ps: if jupyter notebook opens with no folders or folders different from the project you expect, please verify your local path, right after "-v" parameter for the run command**

 ## Steps to reproduce via DOCKER on WINDOWS (tested on versions 8 and 10)